Ankit-Matth/Personal-Doctor/README.md

 **b.
 Misinformation:** In the absence of qualified doctors, people may turn to traditional healers or self-medicate.
 Many times, less educated people in backward areas buy medicines directly from medical shops without consulting a doctor.
 This may lead to misdiagnosis and inappropriate treatment.

-Due to the problems, sometimes small diseases become big disasters and can cause death.
+Due to these problems, sometimes small diseases become big disasters and can cause death.
 According to a report from Statista, published in The Times of India, approximately five million people die every year — almost a third of them in India (1.6 million) — due to Lack of access to healthcare.

 ## Our Solution